forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS="PATH_TO_JSON_KEY_FILE"
 ```
-As state in the pre-requisites, if you have Org Admin privilges, you do not need to complete this step.
+As stated in the pre-requisites, if you have Org Admin privilges, you do not need to complete this step.

 ## Configure Forseti
 To install Forseti, you will need to update a few settings in the <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/migrate_forseti/main.tf">main.tf</walkthrough-editor-open-file>.